 1982 was a pivotal year in music for me – it was when I really started listening to the radio.
 I had it on constantly, and embraced Casey Kasem’s American Top 40 as if it were Billy Graham’s radio hour.

 I fell in love with “Come on Eileen,” “Don’t You Want Me,” and even syrupy ballads such as “Hard to Say I’m Sorry” and “Up Where We Belong.”
 I even liked “Ebony and Ivory.”
-But one song that always made me change the station was the Steve Miller Band’s “Abracadabra.”
+But one song that always made me change the station – no, the one that made me lunge across the room, flying horizontally, reaching for the radio dial – was the Steve Miller Band’s “Abracadabra” song.

 Steve Miller is one of many sources for the emergence of punk’s deconstruction of rock music (What music wasn’t in the 1970s?); his middle-of-the-road, album-oriented rock made many people’s teeth grind.
 It had been a full five years between Top 10 songs for Miller, and he emerged in 1982 with “Abracadabra.”

 “Hey Jude” this is not.
 A series of minor arpeggios in the bass line is the basis of the song, and it repeats throughout the song, jarring on your nerves like a dentist performing root canal.
-The moment I hear those minor chords, I immediately lunge for the radio dial, almost as fast as when I hear the opening lines to “Margaritaville.”
+The moment I hear those minor chords, I am reminded of how bad this is going to get – kind of like when I hear the opening lines to “Margaritaville.”

 The lyrics.
 Oh my god.
 Here are some samples without hearing Miller’s Midwestern twang: